grahamgower/pyslim/docs/introduction.rst

 Who is in the tree sequence?
 ****************************

+OK, but who *is* left in the tree sequence?
+We clearly want all individuals of the *final* generation to have their genealogies recorded in the tree sequence.
-In the picture above there were individuals pictured in the tree sequence that were not alive at the end of the simulation.
+But, in the picture above there were individuals pictured in the tree sequence that were not alive at the end of the simulation.
 Who are they?
 Which individuals *are* present in a SLiM-produced tree sequence?